Jerom Lastimosa

-Jerom Lastimosa is a Filipino basketball player for the Adamson Soaring Falcons of the University Athletic Association of the Philippines (UAAP).
-He is known for his clutch playmaking and scoring ability.
+Jerom Rusiana Lastimosa (born July 1, 1998) is a Filipino professional basketball player for the Magnolia Chicken Timplados Hotshots of the Philippine Basketball Association (PBA).
+He played college basketball for the Adamson Soaring Falcons of the University Athletic Association of the Philippines (UAAP) from Seasons 81 to 86.
+He has also played for the Philippines men's national basketball team.

 Early life

 Lastimosa was born in Dumaguete as the fifth out of six children.
 His mother is a wet market vendor while his father is a tricycle driver.
 When he was younger, Lastimosa would play in panalay tournaments.
 These would be tournaments in which he would play basketball against other amateurs or even ex-pros for an agreed-upon fee, depending on the player's experience and talent level.
 A scout saw him in the 2017 Unigames (an annual sporting competition for nationwide schools) and recruited him to play for Adamson in Manila.
+After playing for Asian College - Dumaguete, he committed to Adamson and promised his parents that he would obtain a degree (sports management) in Manila.

 College career

+UAAP Seasons 81–82: Promising seasons

 Lastimosa first played for the Adamson Soaring Falcons in UAAP Season 81.
 He started as a backup to Jerie Pingoy.
 He debuted with six points, three rebounds, and four assists to help Adamson upset the Ateneo Blue Eagles.
 In their rematch with Ateneo, he led the team with 13 points, but Ateneo won over them.
 That season, Adamson was second in the standings.
 He rose to prominence as a player when he converted a clutch triple to force overtime against the UP Fighting Maroons which Adamson survived for a few minutes in the semifinals.
 However, they lost their twice-to-beat advantage, and UP moved on the Finals.

 Lastimosa had more playing time the following season, but still came off the bench for Val Chauca.
 Against the NU Bulldogs, he had 10 points and the game-winning assist for Lenda Douanga's game-winning three.
 In a win over the UE Red Warriors, he contributed 16 points, eight rebounds, and six assists.
 Against UP, he had some turnovers and missed a three with 2.8 seconds left in overtime that led to the Adamson loss.
 In their rematch against NU, he had an all-around performance of 10 points, nine assists, six rebounds, and four steals.
 He had a costly offensive foul against UP when he stuck out his leg on a three-ball attempt in their final possession, allowing UP to seal another win over them.
 They were eliminated from playoff contention in a loss to the FEU Tamaraws.
 His final averages that season were 8.5 points and 4.1 assists, which was less than what he had expected of himself.